carolf32/json-excel-converter/README.md

 - Run the commands <strong> from inside this folder </strong>
 - If you don't know how to navigate to the place this folder is using command line:

-1. Click "Show in explorer" on the Github page/Github Desktop
+1. If you use Github Desktop, click the repository and choose "Show in explorer" to open the folder.
+If you don't, just open the folder manually in file explorer
 2. Copy the folder path (for example, `C:\Users\carolina\OneDrive\Área de Trabalho\json-excel-converter`)
 3. In the terminal, type `cd "PASTE_YOUR_PATH_HERE"` (<strong> with quotes if the path contains spaces </strong>) </br>
    Example: